Best AI Productivity Apps for ADHD in 2026

 What the cognitive science says about external structure and ADHD

 Russell Barkley's research on ADHD frames the condition as a disorder of self-regulation rather than attention — the challenge is not noticing things but using internal systems to manage time, emotion, and behaviour across time.
+His concept of "time blindness" — the inability to intuitively sense time passing or estimate task duration — is the specific cognitive mechanism that visual planners like Structured directly address.
+Adults with ADHD lose an estimated 22–27 days of productive work per year to executive function challenges, according to ADHD research literature.
 The implication for productivity tools is direct: external structure is more reliable than internal motivation for ADHD users, and tools that create stable external scaffolding outperform tools that require consistent executive function to operate.
 Predictability is structural support.
 Unpredictability — a calendar that moves itself daily — undermines the scaffolding rather than building it.
-The tools that work best for ADHD provide consistent external structure (Structured, Sunsama, Reclaim), remove dependencies on unreliable planning habits (Reclaim's automatic protection), and surface patterns that working memory can't track internally (Aftertone's weekly reports).
+The tools that work best for ADHD provide consistent external structure (Structured, Sunsama, Reclaim), remove dependencies on unreliable planning habits (Reclaim's automatic protection), and surface patterns that working memory can't track internally — the same mechanism addressed by attention residue research (Aftertone's weekly and daily reports).
 That combination, rather than auto-scheduling ambition, is what the research supports.